This post aims to describe the ethnicity data available in the IDI and improve understanding about the challenges of using it.

-Ethnicity is a measure of cultural affiliation and is different from concepts of ancestry, nationality or citizenship.
-It is a widely used measure of cultural identity in New Zealand and is important in monitoring the well-being of ethnic groups as well as the impact of policy and services on wellbeing, health and the health sector.
-The persistence of stark differences in fundamental population health measures, such as a seven year gap in life expectancy between Māori and non-Māori reinforce the need for understanding, and addressing the underlying drivers of health inequalities in New Zealand.
+Ethnicity is a measure of cultural affiliation and is different from concepts of ancestry, nationality or citizenship (Statistics New Zealand, 2005a).
+It is a widely used measure of cultural identity in New Zealand and is important in monitoring the health and well-being of ethnic groups as well as the equity impacts of policies and services.

 Our aims here are to: